marcelfw/mgit/README.md

 Usage examples
 --------------

-    # Copy your development code to your laptop.
+    # Copy all your development code branches to your laptop.
-    mgit -branch develop push laptop
+    mgit -branch develop -remote laptop push laptop

     # Refresh all customer code on your machine.
     mgit -root ~/customer pull